 In an appearance on The Richard Sherman Podcast, Gibbs told the Super Bowl-winning cornerback that he was as surprised as anyone when the Lions took him at No. 12, as he had essentially prepared himself to go 26th to the Cowboys.

 βIt was crazy; I knew for a fact Dallas was going to get me at 26 if I was still there, and a couple other places like Cincinnati was going to get me.
-I think they [the Bengals] were going to trade up to like 18 or something around that range.
+I think they were going to trade up to like 18 or something around that range.
 I didnβt think I was going to go 12th."

 The Bengals did end up getting a running back, selecting Illinois' Chase Brown in the fifth round at No. 163 overall.
 And that's worked out just fine, as he's become a solid lead back after Cincy traded Joe Mixon to the Houston Texans.